AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 [^8]: This line was added more for self-hosters so that they know what they're getting into more than anything.
 [^9]: There are no tools like the two listed for the Realms API.
 [^10]: OpenXBL is still used as a fallback because of how... weird the Xbox API can be.
-[^11]:
-    Python has a certain recommended coding style that is different from other languages - you can find this out through [PEP 8](https://peps.python.org/pep-0008/) and [PEP 20](https://peps.python.org/pep-0020/).
-In my opinion `xbox-webapi-python` violates this at many points, laregly with how complex it is.
-The imports are way too messy and the library is very unintuitive, to the point where it is near unusable without looking in the code and studying it itself.
-Though I shouldn't be too harsh on the library - once you actually make the request, the results are wonderfully done, and it did the task of actually making the Xbox API usable in the first place.
+[^11]: Purely my opinion, I know, but it is seriously one of the worst libraries I have used development-wise because of how it is designed.
+Not like it's used anymore.
 [^12]:
-    Namely with its lack of support for `orjson`, which is `json` but *much* faster, its usage of `httpx` over `aiohttp` (granted, `httpx` has a better UX), and its bloated design.
+    Namely with its lack of support for `orjson` or any alternative to the very slow `json`, its usage of `httpx` over `aiohttp` (granted, `httpx` has a better UX), and its overall bloated design.
 [^13]: Perhaps this is too nice of an assumption - even their more recent additions have the same issue.
 [^14]: By all means, any API is bound to have 5XX errors every once in a while.
 It's a *daily* occurance for the Xbox/Realms API.
 [^15]: Speed is also why the bot *has* a Premium tier - there's no way I could offer those benefits at scale with the speeds the bot has right now.